How To Ask For Donations By Text & Email: Wording & Examples

 To get donations on social media, post regularly, use real images, and add relevant hashtags.
 For direct asks, link to your campaign site and add a donation button.
 Birthday fundraisers are popular.
 And don’t just ask for money—use social media to update, inform, and engage your supporters.

 Many of us have a love-hate relationship with social media.
 We love the kittens in tutus and the renovated kitchens; we hate the FOMO and the constant barrage of information (and misinformation).
 But the siren call of social media platforms always lures us back, and that’s why you need to know how to ask for donations online.
 Next, we’ll cover how to write social media donation posts for all your favorite channels.
+And if you need some account inspo, take a look at these top nonprofit social media accounts—and how they're doing it.

 Wanna get a head start?
 Try Funraise's free social post generator, AppealAI.
 Much like a five-finger discount, this feature just requires five fields and is free.
 Unlike a five-finger discount, though, AppealAI won't land you in jail.